-National Substance Use and Mental Health Services Survey (N-SUMHSS) Substance Use and Mental Health Facilities Data
+National Substance Use and Mental Health Services Survey (N-SUMHSS) Substance Use and Mental Health Treatment Facilities Data

 The N-SUMHSS is an annual survey that collects data from all public and private facilities providing substance use and mental health treatment in the United States, its territories and the District of Columbia.
 The objectives of the N-SUMHSS are to: